 We have endeavoured to maintain these standards against an extremely difficult educational and financial backdrop.

-In January 2023, we outlined the challenges facing schools.
+In January 2023 we wrote to all parents outlining the challenges facing schools.
 This included information on school costs.
 Within that we shared that:

-- In the Autumn Statement, schools received the good news that budgets will increase by £2.3billion in each of the next two years (though £300 million is not new funding).
+- In the Autumn Statement 2022, schools received the good news that budgets would increase by £2.3billion in each of the next two years (though £300 million is not new funding).
 The additional funding will take spending per pupil back to 2010 levels in real-terms.